 Modify the text as follows:

-(#1060) (#1223)

-(#1060) (#1223)
+k) If explicitly indicated, such as in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

+If the backoff procedure is invoked for reason k) above, CW[AC] and QSRC[AC] shall be set according to the descriptions found in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

 Non-primary channel access (NPCA)

 A STA that supports NPCA operation is called an NPCA STA.
 An AP that supports NPCA operation is called an NPCA AP.
 A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-A non-AP NPCA STA may (#3037) enable the NPCA mode only if (#3037) it is associated with an NPCA AP.
+A non-AP NPCA STA shall not (#3037) enable the NPCA mode unless (#3037) it is associated with an NPCA AP that has enabled NPCA operation.
 It is TBD how the non-AP STA enables NPCA mode. (#2138)

-An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
-An AP of a multiple BSSID set which (#3038) enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which (#3038) have enabled NPCA operation. (#1052) (#1210) (#2358)
+An NPCA AP that has an operating bandwidth less than 80 MHz shall not enable NPCA operation.
+An AP of a multiple BSSID set that (#3038) enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set that(#3038) have enabled NPCA operation. (#1052) (#1210) (#2358)

-An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames (#1053) (#1510) (#2359) (#3039) (#3409)(#1060) (#1223). (#3593)
+An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element of (Re)Association Response and Probe Response frames that it transmits: (#1053) (#1510) (#2359) (#3039) (#3409)

-(#2372) (#2372) (#2372)
+and indicate its NPCA switching delay and NPCA switch back delay and Init_QSRC_NPCA respectively in the NPCA Switching Delay field, NPCA Switch Back Delay field and Initial NPCA QSRC field. (#1060) (#1223)

+and enable PPDU-based only NPCA operation by setting the TXOP-based NPCA field to 0 or enable both PPDU-based and TXOP-based NPCA operation by setting the TXOP-based NPCA field to 1. (#3593)

+An NPCA AP may advertise an NPCA Disabled Subchannel Bitmap in the NPCA Operation Information field that indicates the subchannels that are punctured when an NPCA STA operates on the NPCA Primary channel: (#2372)

+The NPCA Disabled subchannel Bitmap shall satisfy the following requirements:

+The puncturing pattern indicated by the NPCA Disabled Subchannel Bitmap is a valid non-OFDMA puncturing pattern as defined in 36.3.12.11.3 (Preamble puncturing for EHT MU PPDUs in a non-OFDMA transmission) (#2372)

+A 20 MHz subchannel indicated as punctured in the Disabled Subchannel Bitmap of the EHT Operation element (if any) is also indicated as punctured in the NPCA Disabled Subchannel Bitmap. (#2372)

-A non-AP (#3040)STA that supports NPCA operation shall announce (#1509) (#1722) its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames.
+A non-AP NPCA (#3040)STA that supports NPCA operation shall indicate (#1509) (#1722) its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames.